MatthijsKamstra/haxepython/haxepython/resource.md

 #Resources

-You can find more information about the core language API, here: [http://api.haxe.org/php/](http://api.haxe.org/php/)
+You can find more information about the core language API, here: [http://api.haxe.org/python/](http://api.haxe.org/python/)

-## haxe.org PHP
+## haxe.org Python

 Read more about Haxe and PHP in the manual:
 [http://haxe.org/manual/target-php.html](http://haxe.org/manual/target-php.html)